 Calls for service

-For the period of Jan.
-19 to 25, the Niagara Falls Fire Department responded to 90 calls for assistance.
+For the period of Sept.
+22 to 28 the Niagara Falls Fire Department responded to 103 calls.

 Niagara FallsFire Department